ctro/Pi-HiFi/README.md

 [HiFi hat setup details here](https://www.hifiberry.com/build/documentation/configuring-linux-3-18-x/) if you don't want to use their OS.

+## Troubleshooting

+- You might need to `sudo service raspotify restart` every once in a while if things aren't working.

 ## That's it!

 You should be able to stream spotify to the Pi-HiFi now!